1: Disinfect the Dead

-Or occasionally, a skillful shot deformed instead the soft silicone of JcJenson’s patented synthetic skin — followed by the squirt of oil, so sharp in that moment it was the only thing in the world J could smell.
+Or here and there, a skillful shot deformed instead the hard plastic and soft silicone of JcJenson’s patented robotic chassis — followed by the squirt of oil, so sharp in that moment it was the only thing in the world J could smell.

 Her sensors traced the origin of the scent.
 Northeast, the chemical gradient suggesting aproximately 15-20 meters.
 Head swiveling around, optics preemptively focusing on the predicted range — there, a flash of movement.
 Target acquired.

 A short, bipedal robot dove for safety under the awning behind one house.
-Some yellow garment covered most of the chassis, the dive sending a hood flying off the head.
-It crawled to the house’s rear wall, and doesn’t stop to fix its clothes.
+Some tattered yellow garment covered most of the frame, the dive sending a hood flying off its head.
+It crawled to the house’s rear wall, and didn’t stop to fix its clothes.

-The house faced the road, far enough ahead that the backyard awning didn’t take the target out of J’s sight.
-As her optics focused, the display program zoomed digitally and enhanced.
+The house faced the road, far enough ahead that the backyard awning wouldn’t take the target out of J’s sight.
+As her optics focused, the display program digitally zoomed and enhanced.
 Identification routines autoran, and J was sure.

-Blue eyes glowed on an LED screen.
-Blue, not yellow, with no coronal sensory array, no injector tail... all were damning heuristics — but it was policy to confirm a unit’s model before disassembly.
-She pinged the RFID — a confirmed worker drone.
+Blue eyes glowing on an LED screen.
+Blue, not yellow, with no coronal sensory array, no injector tail… all were damning heuristics — but it was policy to confirm a unit’s model before disassembly.
+She pinged the RFID — model confirmed: worker drone.

 That mouth opened.
-J’s thermal sensors caught the exhaust minutely warming the air.
+J’s thermal optics caught the exhaust minutely warming the air.
 A sigh of relief?
-It lasted until another spate of rapid machine gun fire punctures the cloth awning with holes.
+It lasted until another spate of rapid machine gun fire punctured the cloth awning, opening a cluster of holes.
 The drone snapped its head up to stare.

 J could imagine the animation onscreen, eyes hollowing with fear, vocalsynth emitting a yelp.
 She couldn’t hear, and in snowfall like this, no amount of gain would recover that audio signal.
 Oh well.
 There’d be plenty of that to come.

 Above, an angel folded bladed wings, swooping down to point a barrel under the awning.
 The robot was already scrambling up, and threw themselves around the corner of the house.
-Predicted trajectory ran south, toward the road J walked down.
-It crouched as if sneaking (as if it could escape), yet moved at speeds fast enough it tripped once.
+The predicted trajectory ran south, toward the road J walked down.
+It crouched as if sneaking (as if it could escape), yet moved at speeds fast enough to trip once.

-The drone paused at the sight of the wide asphault road ahead.
+The drone paused at the sight of the wide asphault road before it.
 Paralyzed, unable to path-find a new escape route?
 Of course it can’t find one.
 We’re watching from the skies.
 Nowhere is safe.
 In that moment, J thanked the human habit of putting houses uniformly among flat, empty lots.
-No cover for prey to get lost inin.
+No cover for prey to get lost in.

 With a crash, her brief flight ended.
-J spared the drone the agony of coming to a decision, hand transforming.
-To grant it instead the agony — relief, really — of a sword between its digital eyes.
+J spared the drone the agony of coming to a decision.
+Her hand disappeared into her conic gauntlets, and transformed.
+Then she granted it instead the agony — relief, really — of a sword between its digital eyes.
 J smirked, and the only response was that same smirk reflecting back on a momentarily blank screen.
-Half a second, and the bright red of Fatal Error.
+Half a second, and the bright red of Fatal Error

 J hoped the drone got a good look at death in its last clock cycle.